 As long as your child handles the lenses according to the instructions of Dr. Wylie and observes hygiene protocols when using them (washing hands first, using only the designated solutions to clean and rinse the lenses, etc.), ortho-k lenses can be safely used.

 Dr. Wylie will answer any questions you have about ortho-k.
-If you decide to proceed, Dr. Wylie will conduct a thorough eye examination, fit your child with customized lenses, and oversee care.
-Advanced Eyecare & Therapies serves ortho-k patients in Spokane, Post Falls, Coeur d'Alene, Sandpoint, and throughout Washington
+If you decide to proceed, Dr. Wylie will conduct a thorough eye examination, fit your child with customized lenses, and manage the entire process.Our practice serves patients from Spokane, Post Falls, Coeur d'Alene, and Sandpoint, Washington and surrounding communities.